 This web page offers resources and informational links regarding Safe Schools.
 This page also will spotlight Safe Schools initiatives within Kentucky schools and districts.

-United States Department of Education, Office of Safe and Healthy Students administers, coordinates, and recommends policy for improving the quality and excellence of programs and activities that are designed to:
+The United States Department of Education, Office of Safe and Healthy Students administers, coordinates, and recommends policy for improving the quality and excellence of a variety of programs and activities.

-Preventing Drug Use Among Children and Adolescents is a guide is designed to provide important research-based concepts and information to further efforts to develop and carry out effective drug abuse prevention programs.
+Preventing Drug Use Among Children and Adolescents is a guide is designed to provide important research-based concepts and information to further efforts to develop and carry out effective drug abuse prevention.

-SAMHSA (Substance Abuse and Mental Health Services Administration) provides leadership and devotes its resources - programs, policies, information and data, contracts and grants toward helping the nation act on the knowledge that: behavioral health is essential for health; prevention works; treatment is effective; and people recover from mental and substance use disorders.
-To accomplish its work SAMHSA administers a combination of competitive, formula, and block grant programs and data collection activities.
+SAMHSA (Substance Abuse and Mental Health Services Administration) provides leadership and devotes its resources - programs, policies, information and data, contracts and grants - toward helping the nation act on the following knowledge that: behavioral health is essential for health; prevention works; treatment is effective; and people recover from mental and substance use disorders.
+To accomplish its work, SAMHSA administers a combination of competitive, formula, and block grant programs and data collection activities.
 The National Clearinghouse for Alcohol and Drug Information (NCADI) is the information service of the Substance Abuse and Mental Health Services Administration's (SAMHSA) Center for Substance Abuse Prevention (CSAP.)
 NCADI is the world's largest resource for current information and materials concerning substance abuse.